a-rust/trending-crypto/README.md

 More specifically, this CLI tool interacts with the 'search/trending' endpoint, which is a get request that returns basic information regarding the current "trending cryptocurrencies"
   * CoinGecko API defines the current trending cryptocurrencies as the 7 most searched cryptocurrencies on CoinGecko within the last 24 hours (ordered by most popular first).

-**Remark**: The public API version of Coingecko (which this project utilizes) has a rate limit of 10-50 requests per hour
+**Remark**: The public API version of Coingecko (which this project utilizes) has a rate limit of 10-50 requests per minute
 * This CLI tool makes just one request to access the 'search/trending' endpoint, so a single daily check using this tool shouldn't be a problem regarding the request rate limit

 ## Python packages used